adanieljohnson/ABLE_2022_Workshop/ABLE 2022 Workshop, editing copy.md

 # Major Workshop Application for ABLE 2022

-Application deadline: November 30th.
+## Application Checklist

-The application process includes a PDF or MS Word document that includes:
+- [x] Application deadline: November 30th.

-* Workshop title and name(s)of presenters
+Application is a PDF or MS Word document that includes:

-* Abstract describing the proposed workshop (300 words maximum)
+- [x] Workshop title and name(s)of presenters
-* Student laboratory handout (what students in the class would be given)
+- [x] Abstract describing the proposed workshop (300 words maximum)
-* A list of equipment and supplies needed for a class of 25 students
+- [x] Participant handouts (see note to reviewers below)
-* Notes for the Instructor on how the experiment works
+- [x] A list of equipment and supplies needed for a class of 25 students
-* Sample results
+- [ ] Notes for the Instructor (to be completed post-workshop)
-* A description of how you will present the laboratory to conference participants
+- [x] Sample results
-* Student/TA evaluations of this exercise as a learning experience (optional)
+- [x] A description of how you will present the laboratory to conference participants

-Notification of acceptance by selection committee by January 15th.
+- [ ] Student/TA evaluations of this exercise as a learning experience (not applicable)

 ## Notes to the Reviewers